 This option is the best tasting protein bar out of all of the choices, so it is great to have on a regular basis.
 This bar uses only wholesome ingredients to create a powerful snack that is rich in protein and fiber to help your body stay nourished while also crushing your sweet cravings.

 Each bar has nine grams of protein, three grams of fiber, and 190 calories to create the perfect snack.
-The bars have nutritious ingredients such as whole nuts, pumpkin seeds, and a hint of chocolate, caramel, or coconut.
+The bars have nutritious ingredients such as rich dark chocolate, roasted almonds and a hint of sea salt.
 The ingredients are also great because they are 100% non-GMO and gluten-free.

 If you are looking for a low-sugar option, this is the best bar for you.
 The KIND bars have a wide variety of nuts in them, including whole almonds, macadamia nuts, walnuts, peanuts, cashews, and Brazil nuts.
 This means they provide you with 10 grams of all-natural protein.